phuihock/ifttt-twitter-webhook/README.md

 }
 ```

-Searches use partial matching (LIKE queries) and will match the search text in either the username or text fields.
+Searches use partial matching (LIKE queries) and will match the search text in either the username or text fields (or just the username when using 'from:').
 Results are sorted by the createdAt timestamp in descending order (newest first).

 ## Security